 Parents are requested to settle the accounts for lessons sent direct to them by the first day of each term by cheque payable or direct transfer to the teacher concerned (not the school).

->

-> If you wish your son to commence or withdraw from music lessons, please email the Director of Music at email@example.com.
+If you wish your son to commence or withdraw from music lessons, please email the Music Secretary at [email protected].

->

-> Withdrawal from instrumental lessons
+Withdrawal from instrumental lessons

 Parents should note that a complete academic term’s notice is required in writing to the Director of Music for withdrawal from lessons or a full term’s fees are payable in lieu of such notice.

 In line with many schools with large and strong music departments, the music lessons for Lower School and Middle School pupils are organised by means of carefully worked rotations which minimise any disruption to academic lessons.
 Our academic lessons are about an hour, so a typical 30 minute music lesson will enable a pupil to catch part of that lesson.
 Students who study several instruments should have one in an extra curricular slot, where possible.
 Students in the Sixth Form will use one of their private study lessons for a music lesson.
 We expect students to check their timetables and respond to their emails regularly and to raise any clashes with members of the Music Staff who will work hard to resolve them.